 Discrete chlorophyll-a concentrations were compared to discrete total phosphorus concentrations in Big Elk Lake (Figure 3.10).
-In general, high chlorophyll-a concentrations are associated with high total phosphorus concentrations.
-Variability in the relationship between TP and Chlorophyll-a in Big Elk Lake is likely due to a combination of factors:
+In general, high chlorophyll-a concentrations are associated with

-- 1. First, the residence time of Big Elk Lake is short relative to generation times for algae.
+- First, the residence time of Big Elk Lake is short relative to generation times for algae.
 Figure 5.2 in the Phase I Report shows the relationship between Elk River inflows to Big Elk Lake and residence time in Big Elk Lake as it relates to the flow duration curve for that location.
 About 40% of the time, the lake has a residence time less than 7 days.
 About 80 % of the time, the residence time for Big Elk Lake is less than 14 days.
-The high flow-through rate of this lake indicates that the lake hydrodynamics are influencing growing conditions for chlorophyll-a. - 2.
+The high flow-through rate of this lake indicates that the lake hydrodynamics are influencing growing conditions for chlorophyll-a.
+That is to say that TP is not the limiting factor for chlorophyll-a in this lake and that chlorophyll-a concentrations are the result of a multiplicity of factors. - 2.
 It is common to have high variability in chlorophyll-a at the high TP concentrations observed in Big Elk Lake, as TP is far in excess of algal needs.
 Such variability can be observed in the relationships shown in figure 3.10.

-Despite the variability of the TP- chlorophyll-a relationship at high levels of TP and low residence times, it is generally understood that the best way to control chlorophyll-a concentrations (algal blooms and the accompanying algal turbidity observed in Elk River) in lakes it to reduce TP loads to lakes (Heiskary and Walker, 1988, Heiskary and Wilson, 2005 and 2008).
+Despite the variability of the TP- chlorophyll-a relationship at high levels of TP and low residence times, it is generally understood that the best way to control chlorophyll-a concentrations (algal blooms and the accompanying algal turbidity observed in Elk River) in lakes is to reduce TP loads to lakes (Heiskary and Walker, 1988, Heiskary and Wilson, 2005 and 2008).